discretize/discretize-guides/builds/necromancer/condition-scourge/index.md

 conditions: ["Vulnerability", "Crippled", "Blind", "Weakness", "Immobile"]
 ---

-A good complimentary build to the <Specialization name="reaper" prefix="Condition"/> one, <Specialization name="Scourge" prefix="Condition"/> excels at providing supplementary defensive support abilities for a group whilst still going full damage, as well as superior area damage to its <Specialization name="reaper" prefix="Condition"/> counterpart.
+A good complimentary build to <Specialization name="reaper" prefix="Condition"/> one, <Specialization name="Scourge" prefix="Condition"/> excels at providing supplementary defensive support abilities for a group whilst still going full damage, as well as superior area damage to its <Specialization name="reaper" prefix="Condition"/> counterpart.
 Because both builds are so similar in terms of their equipment (minus infusions) it allows for an experienced Necromancer player to swap between the two on the fly as a situation requires it.

-Scourge has a simplistic "rotation" in that you have less skills overall to use, but it is counterbalanced by the need to "maintain" parts of your kit for your damage output to excel; namely keeping up two sand sahdes, using punishment skill in tandem with said shades and maintaining life force to allows for use of your Shroud skills.
+Scourge has a simplistic "rotation" in that you have less skills overall to use, but it is counterbalanced by the need to "maintain" parts of your kit for your damage output to excel; namely keeping up two sand shades, using punishment skill in tandem with said shades and maintaining life force to allow for use of your Shroud skills.

-If you keep on top of this, <Specialization name="Scourge" prefix="Condition"/> can also adapt itself to utilize tools to assist a team, be it a requirement for more condi cleanses, barriers, portals, boon corruption, etc. all packed into a build that will not have its damage disrupted should the group be forced out of melee range.
+If you keep on top of this, <Specialization name="Scourge" prefix="Condition"/> can also adapt itself to utilize tools to assist a team, be it a requirement for more condi cleanses, barriers, portals, boon corruption, etc; with all of this packed into a build that will not have its damage disrupted should the group be forced out of melee range.

-This build is recommended for situations where boon corruption may be needed for the team, extra forms of projectile mitigation are required, large scale cleaving damage via
-Epidemic is desired (and can also allow you to solo/carry most fractals should you gain enough mastery over it).
+This build is recommended for situations where boon corruption may be needed for the team, extra forms of projectile mitigation are required, or if large scale cleaving damage via <Skill id="10606"/> is desired (and can also allow you to solo/carry most fractals should you gain enough mastery over it).

 <Divider>
 Equipment